d-beloved/Ride-my-way-frontend/README.md

 * [x] Users can create an account and log in.
 * [X] Drivers can add ride offers.
 * [X] Passengers can view all available ride offers.
-* [x] Passengers can see the details of a ride offer and request to join the ride.
+* [x] Passengers can see the details of a ride offer * [x] Passengers can request to join the ride.
 E.g What time the ride leaves, where it is headed e.t.c

 The App is hosted on heroku [ here ](https://my-ridemyway.herokuapp.com/)